Capture & Identify unique molecular fingeprints

 The Open-SourceRaman Spectrometer

-Raman spectroscopy lets you analyze the chemical composition of materials without damaging them.
-On this site, you’ll find everything you need to build your own Raman spectrometer using off-the-shelf components – including parts lists, build instructions, calibration tips, and open-source software solutions.
+Raman spectroscopy lets you precisely analyze the chemical composition of substances without damaging them.
+On this site, you’ll find everything you need to build your own Raman spectrometer using off-the-shelf components – including parts lists, detailed build instructions, calibration tips, and software.

 Build your Own!Download Resources